rkillickdev/spelling-bee-scramble/README.md

 ___

-**4.**  When I was trying to set the src file path of an image in my JavaScript file using a template literal, the innerHTML was sucessfully updated but the image was not displaying:  Instead a broken image file was shown which suggested my file path was incorrect.
+**4.**  When I was trying to set the src file path of an image in my JavaScript file using a template literal, the innerHTML was successfully updated but the image was not displaying:  Instead a broken image file was shown which suggested my file path was incorrect.
 My original file path stored in an object read as this:

 ```js